afcapel/alondra/README.md

 This will push an event (:created, :upated or :destroyed)  to the chat channel each time a Message instance changes.

-In the client you can listen to these events using the javacript API:
+In the client you can listen to these events using the JavaScript API:

 ```javascript